 How do home swapping holidays work?

 Home swapping is simple – you exchange homes with somebody for an agreed length of time, thereby saving the cost of a hotel or holiday rental.
-Home swapping websites list properties in destinations all the world.
+Home swapping websites list properties in destinations all over the world.
 So, if you fancy three weeks in California, Norway, New Zealand or elsewhere during the school holidays, home swapping makes that much more affordable than it would be if you had to pay for your accommodation.

 What’s the best thing about home swapping holidays?